Singular Bayesian Neural Networks: Additional Experimental Results

 \subsubsection{Cross-Dataset Consistency}

 Comparing MNIST and Fashion-MNIST results:

-\begin{itemize} \item \textbf{Model rankings are consistent across datasets:} The relative calibration ordering observed on MNIST is reflected on Fashion-MNIST, suggesting the patterns are not dataset-specific.
-However, absolute performance gaps vary, reflecting differences in task difficulty and dataset characteristics.
+\begin{itemize} \item \textbf{Broad uncertainty patterns are consistent across datasets:} Although the exact calibration ordering differs between MNIST and Fashion-MNIST, low-rank variants remain competitive on calibration metrics, while Rank-1 remains substantially less well calibrated.
+This suggests that the main trade-offs are not dataset-specific, even though absolute performance gaps vary with task difficulty.

-\item \textbf{Parameter efficiency gap remains:} Low-rank models maintain their 19.5× parameter advantage while staying competitive on accuracy and superior on calibration metrics.
+\item \textbf{Parameter efficiency gap remains:} Low-rank models maintain their 19.5× parameter advantage while staying competitive on accuracy and on calibration metrics.